-#HF41 mustard yellow hanafukin sashiko panel 'tombo' dragonflies
+#HF41 yellow ochre hanafukin sashiko panel 'tombo' dragonflies

-NB - this listing is for the mustard yellow hanafukin only, not the white one shown at the front of the first photo.
+NB - this listing is for the yellow ochre hanafukin only, not the white one shown at the front of the first photo.

 I'm stitching indigo blue version of this panel at the moment (no stitching photo just yet!) and using 20m Olympus Thread Mfg.
 Co. sashiko thread #77 for the dragonflies with #72 for the background grid (to suggest water), to use as a cushion panel.
 It also looks lovely stitched in one colour.
 I am using the sashiko threads doubled for the dragonfly bodies and the grid for a bolder effect, and singly for the dragonflies' wings, so they look more delicate.
 It will be bordered and backed with one of the Olympus striped cottons, and made into a cushion.